Oldache/AWSEDIT/README.md

 that this device will be detected.Then install Hercules package from
 <http://www.hercules-390.org/>.

-Finaly, use Tapecopy (from hercules package) to read your tapes and create the AWS Virtual Tape Files.
+Finally, use Tapecopy (from hercules package) to read your tapes and create the AWS Virtual Tape Files.

 Installing Awsedit